Zoetrope: 3D zoetropes

 3D zoetropes apply the same principle to three-dimensional models, as already practiced by Czermak (1855) and Desvignes (1860) in predecessors of the zoetrope.
 In 1887, Étienne-Jules Marey used a large zoetrope to animate a series of plaster models based on his chronophotographs of birds in flight.
 Modern equivalents normally dispense with the slitted drum and instead use a rapidly flashing strobe light to illuminate the models, producing much clearer and sharper distortion-free results.
 The models are mounted on a rotating base and the light flashes on and off within an extremely small fraction of a second as each successive model passes the same spot.
 The stroboscopic effect makes each seem to be a single animated object.
 By allowing the rotation speed to be slightly out of synchronization with the strobe, the animated objects can be made to appear to also move slowly forwards or backwards, according to how much faster or slower each rotation is than the corresponding series of strobe flashes.

 Ghibli

-The Ghibli Museum in Tokyo, Japan hosts a 3D zoetrope featuring characters from the animated movie My Neighbor Totoro.
+Media artist Toshio Iwai used variations of zoetrope in his works since 1980s.
+He supervised a 3D zoetrope featuring characters from the animated movie My Neighbor Totoro for the Ghibli Museum, which opened in 2001 in Tokyo, Japan.
 The zoetrope is accompanied by an explanatory display, and is part of an exhibit explaining the principles of animation and historical devices.